FRANK ZAPPA

 Women's Liberation

-Came creepin' across the nation
+Came creepin' all across the nation

 I tell you people, I was not ready